Process

 Interviews

-states have with farmers' markets to give produce to seniors and low-income individuals/households.
+farmers' markets to give produce to seniors and low-income individuals/households.

 Lean Canvas

-came to me and could guide me through the rest of the project.
+ideas arose and could guide me through the rest of the project.

 Affinity Map

-I used Miro to make an Affinity Map to log all the interview responses and to help look for patterns
+I used Miro to make an Affinity Map to log all of the interview responses and to help look for patterns

 amongst my participants.
 The Farmers’ patterns were that they: